 • Reaction of glucose & amino acids (especially lysine & arginine) à (glycosylation) Schiff bases à AGEs (Advanced Glycosylation End-Products)

-• AGEs are insoluble, non-reactive proteins that lead to a deterioration in oxygen supply and thickening of the retinal capillary endothelium and finally to progressive capillary death
+• AGEs are insoluble, non-reactive proteins that lead to a deterioration in oxygen supply as well as to thickening of the retinal capillary endothelia and ultimately to progressive capillary collapse

 • Conventional therapy

-• Optimized adjustment of the pre-existing metabolic syndrome (diabetes, dyslipidemia, overweight), accompanied by micronutrients:
+• Optimized control of the pre-existing metabolic syndrome (diabetes, lipid metabolism disorder, obesity), accompanied by micronutrients:

 • Optimization of vitamin C and vitamin